Packaged vs. Split HVAC Systems: What's the Difference for Pleasanton and Tri-Valley Homes?

 According to Energy.gov, properly installed high-efficiency HVAC systems can reduce energy use by up to 50% in homes.

 Which Is Right for You?
-Pleasanton vs. Fresno Considerations
+Pleasanton vs. Livermore Considerations

 In Pleasanton, where energy efficiency and zoning are often top priorities, homeowners may prefer split systems for their flexibility and long-term savings.

-In Fresno, where the summer heat hits hard and fast, packaged systems are sometimes favored for their compact design and ease of rooftop installation—especially in smaller homes or older buildings with limited indoor utility space.
+In Livermore, where summer temperatures regularly climb higher than the coastal-influenced parts of the Tri-Valley, packaged systems are sometimes favored for their compact design and ease of rooftop or ground-level installation, especially in smaller homes or properties with limited indoor utility space.

 Still not sure what’s best for your home?
 Our team can help you evaluate your current layout, energy goals, and long-term comfort needs.